avastmick/intro-computers-python/Lesson-1.md

 - All the answers lead to the right one
     + **Automation!!**
-    + Computers do work we find boring or repetitious.
+    + Computers do work we find boring, repetitious or difficult.

 ## Name the oldest computers.